MoorentPm/webinar_gratuito_2.0/replit.md

 # Overview

 This is a webinar landing page application built with React and Express.js.
 The application is designed to capture leads for a premium real estate webinar focused on short-term rental strategies in the Triveneto region of Italy.
-It features a modern, responsive design with animated backgrounds, video integration, and comprehensive form handling for newsletter subscriptions and contact inquiries.
-The application includes an admin dashboard for managing leads and viewing analytics.
+It features a modern, responsive design with animated backgrounds, video integration, and form handling for newsletter subscriptions and contact inquiries.

 # User Preferences